ApurvJDev/ReVamp/Algorithm/Selection Sort using for loop.md

-### In selection sort we pushed the minimum element to the sorted part of the array
+### In selection sort we push the minimum element to the sorted part of the array
 ### Then we look for the next minimum element in the unsorted part of the array
 ### By default the first element of the unsorted part is considered to be the minimum